Detlev Ganten: Academic and professional career

 In 2004, the Senate of Berlin appointed Ganten CEO of the Charité – Universitätsmedizin Berlin.
 Under his direction the locations of academic medicine in East and West Berlin were united.
 As a result of the merger with the "Universitätsklinikum Benjamin Franklin" of the Free University of Berlin, the Charité Berlin became a member of both universities and thus the largest university hospital in Germany.
 Ganten held the office of CEO of the Charité – Universitätsmedizin until 2008.

 The year 2005 saw the establishment of the Charité Foundation by donor Johanna Quandt and Ganten.
 Since then, Ganten has been acting Chairman of the Foundation Board.
 Support from the Charité Foundation helped to establish an increasingly closer association between the Charité – Universitätsmedizin and the Max Delbrück Center in Berlin-Buch.
 The formation of the "Berlin Institute of Health (BIH)" was founded in 2013 through an agreement of the Federal Ministry for Research and Technology and the Senate of Berlin.
 The BIH provides a joint structure and platform for MDC and Charité to strengthen their clinical research initiatives.

 On occasion of the 300th anniversary of the founding of the Charité in 2009, Ganten launched the World Health Summit, one of the world’s leading strategic forums for global health taking place annually in Berlin.
 He held the position of World Health Summit President from 2009 until 2020.

 In 2013 Ganten was elected co-chair of the Interacademy Medical Panel (IAMP).

 Fields of research

 Ganten's major area of research is hypertension.
 He discovered basic mechanisms underlying the development of hypertension and is investigating the hormonal regulation of hypertension, in particular the renin-angiotensin-aldosteron system.
 Further key research interests include the genomic and molecular mechanisms of evolution and evolutionary medicine, concepts for the prevention of cardiovascular diseases, Public Health, Global Health and Bioethics.

-His scientific work won Ganten visiting professorships at the University of California in 1983, at the Collège de France, Paris, in 2010 respectively.
 Ganten is also an editor of the Journal of Molecular Medicine (since 1993).

 Ganten has been president and coordinator of numerous scientific conferences, among them: Scientific Meeting of the European and International Societies of Hypertension (Heidelberg 1986, Berlin 2008); Gordon Conference (1997, Italy); and the Annual Meeting of the Society of German Natural Scientists and Physicians (Gesellschaft Deutscher Naturforscher und Ärzte, GDNÄ – Berlin 1998).